Valkyrie Profile

-Valkyrie Profile (ヴァルキリープロファイル, Varukirī Purofairu) or Valkyrie (ヴァルキリー, Varukirī) is a series of role-playing video games created by Masaki Norimoto, primarily developed by tri-Ace and published by Square Enix (formerly Enix).
+Valkyrie Profile (ヴァルキリープロファイル, Varukirī Purofairu) or Valkyrie (ヴァルキリー, Varukirī) is a series of role-playing video games created by Masaki Norimoto and Yoshiharu Gotanda, primarily developed by tri-Ace and published by Square Enix (formerly Enix).
 The series is notable for featuring elements from Norse mythology.

 Common elements

 The Valkyrie Profile series has been distinguished for its inventive gameplay.
 Aesthetically, the series is known for its muted colors and melancholic ambiance.
-Players usually take the role of a valkyrie, one of a host of female figures who choose warriors who may die in battle and lead them into the afterlife, though sometimes they play mortals called upon by the divine beings.
+As the player, one usually takes the role of a valkyrie, one of a host of female figures who choose warriors who may die in battle and lead them into the afterlife, though sometimes one plays as a mortal called upon by the divine beings.

 Games

 Music

 The music of all the Valkyrie Profile games was composed by Motoi Sakuraba.
 Valkyrie Profile 2: Silmeria has two original soundtracks, Alicia and Silmeria.
 Each soundtrack is divided into two discs totalling 70 songs from the game.
 Prior to the release, a special artifact box was released which included a copy of the game, ten musical tracks, a keychain, and a figurine.
 The in-game score was written as MIDI tracks, allowing it to fit easily onto the DS cartridge.
 Drawing from the darker themes of the narrative, Sakuraba created a subdued and emotional score that noticeably moved away from his score for Silmeria while still being separate from his work on Valkyrie Profile.
 The score included original composition and arranged versions of tracks from Sakuraba's scores for Valkyrie Profile.
 The soundtrack conversion for the DS cartridge was done by sound design studio Noisycroak.
 A two-disc soundtrack album was published by Square Enix's music label on November 5, 2008.
 For the album release, Sakuraba used the MIDI originals as reference and redid all the tracks with full orchestration.
 While faithful to the original, the larger range of sounds resulted in some differences.
 A twelve-track arrange album, handled by Sakuraba, was published alongside the main soundtrack album.
 Producer Yoshinori Yamagishi mentioned his favorite way of drawing out emotion in players was through music and sound effects, helping to both immerse new players in the world of the game and play upon the nostalgia of series fans.
 The game utilizes a mixture of music from the franchise and new compositions.